Katar: History

 The katar was created in Southern India, its earliest forms being closely associated with the 14th-century Vijayanagara Empire.
 It may have originated with the mustika, a method of holding a dagger between the middle and index finger still used in Kalaripayattu and Gatka today.
-The real name of this is "Kidaari" is from the ancient Tamil warfare class of weapons.
+The real name of this is "Kidaari" from the ancient Tamil warfare class of weapons.
 Kidaari derived from the term "Kedayam Ari" meaning the "Shield Splitter" in Tamil.
 The name indicates this weapon being used to break shields and armor.
 The weapon was used by many ethnic Tamil infantry units aka "Kaalatpadai".
 This falls under the "mushtikai" class of Indian weapon system.
 "Mushti" means the fingers closed and "kai" means arm.

 A Tamil king would be gifted with a golden Kidari as a token of loyalty from the Kaalatpadai General.
 It was worn as a symbol of respect by the king to the soldiers who lay down their lives for him in war without any hesitation.
 Later Chhatrpati Shivaji Maharaj was gifted with a Kidaari during his conquest to Tamil Nadu.
 A specific type of dagger might have been designed for this, as maustika is described vaguely as a "fist dagger" in the arsenal list of Abu'l-Fazl ibn Mubarak.
 One of the most famous groups of early katar come from the Thanjavur Nayak kingdom of the 17th century.
 Katar dating back to this period often had a leaf- or shell-like knucklebow curving up from the top of the blade to protect the back of the hand.
 This form is today sometimes called a "hooded katara" but the knuckleguard was discarded altogether by the later half of the 17th century.
 As the weapon spread throughout the region it became something of a status symbol, much like the Southeast Asian kris or the Japanese katana.
 Princes and nobles were often portrayed wearing a katar at their side.
 This was not only a precaution for self-defense, but also meant to show their wealth and position.
 Mughal nobility would even hunt tigers with a katar.

 Some modern katar designs may include single-shot pistols built into either side of the weapon.
 In the 18th century, some traditional katar were refurbished with this innovation.
 The katar ceased to be in common use by the 19th century, though they were still forged for decorative purposes.
 During the 18th and 19th century, a distinctive group of katar were produced at Bundi in Rajasthan.
 They were ornately crafted and their hilts were covered in gold foil.
 These katar were shown at the Great Exhibition of 1851 in Crystal Palace, London.
 Since then, the weapon has sometimes been mistakenly referred to in English as a "Bundi dagger".